Ways to Give

 Real estate and art or personal property

-Donate real estate or tangible personal property, such as books, art, antiques, and equipment, to support Reed and gain significant tax benefits.
+Donate real estate or tangible personal property, such as books, art, antiques, and equipment, to support Reed and potentially gain tax benefits.
 Learn more.